AIM-KannLab/surrounding_prognosis/README.md

 </p>

 <p align="center">
-  <em>12 input images for a sample patient for training reconstruction model</em>
+  <em>12 input images for a sample patient for training reconstruction model: Tumor, Tumor + 5mm dilation, Tumor + 10mm dilation</em>
 </p>

 Tumor reconstruction was trained by SwinUnetR on BRATS2021, using a comprehensive loss combining Mean Squared Error (MSE) and Structural Similarity Index (SSIM).
 The image feature vector from tumor reconstruction was fed into a separate, fully connected network for survival prediction.
 We trained and evaluated three survival models with the same architectures and patients but varying ROIs.
 The models were trained and evaluated on the BraTS 2020 dataset with an 80/20 split for training/validation and blinded testing, using the logistic hazard as the loss function.
 The survival prediction models were evaluated using the time-dependent concordance index (Ctd) and area under the receiver operating characteristic curve (AUC) at one year.